-In the Categories Table, the Count column lists the number of posts assigned to each category.
-To see these posts, click on an item in the ‘Count’ column …
+In the Table of Categories, the Count column lists the number of posts assigned to each category.
+To see these posts, click on an entry in the ‘Count’ column …

-Posts assigned to the selected category will display in your Posts Table…
+All posts assigned to that category will display in the Posts Table…

-(WP Posts Table – Grouping posts by category)
+(Table of Posts – Grouping posts by category)

-You can convert WordPress Categories into WordPress Tags using the category to tag converter feature found below your Table of Categories …
+To convert WordPress Categories into WordPress Tags, use the category to tag converter link found below your Table of Categories …

-This will open the Tools > Import section …
+This brings you to the Tools > Import screen …

-WordPress makes available many great plugins to help manage and enhance the usefulness of post categories.
+WordPress has a number of great plugins to manage and enhance your post categories.

-For example, you can use plugins to add images to your categories, exclude categories from displaying in certain areas of your site, rearrange the way categories appear in tables, lists, and menus, even restrict access to content published under certain categories (useful for membership sites) …
+For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the way categories are ordered in lists and menus, even restrict access to content published under certain categories (useful for membership sites) …

-(Use membership plugins to protect content in categories)
+(Membership plugins can be used to protect content in specific categories)

-Certain plugins can add new fields to your Categories Table …
+Certain plugins will add new fields to your Table of Categories …

-(Use plugins to expand the functionality of your Categories Table)
+(Use plugins to extend the functionality of your Categories Table)

 Step 5 – Using WordPress Categories Effectively

-Optimizing content, categories, and SEO-friendly URLs can help improve your site’s navigation and relevance in search engines, which can help drive more visitors to your site.
+Optimizing content, categories, and search engine and visitor friendly URLs can help improve your site’s navigation and relevance in the search engines, which helps drive more visitors to your site.

-Here are some tips for getting the most benefit when using post categories.
+Here are some more tips for getting the most benefit from using categories.

-In your content strategy, include the main keyword of your post in the title of your post, preferably near the beginning.
-This helps to optimize your post for search engines, and improves click through rates.
+SEO experts recommend including the main keyword of your post in the the title of your post, preferably at the beginning.
+This helps to optimize your page for search engines, and improves click through rates.

-So, for example, an article on Outdoors Adventure Travel targeting the ”Kayaking” niche could be titled “Kayaking In Asia – The 5 Most Insane Kayaking Locations“.
+So, for example, an article for an Outdoors Adventure Travel business targeting the ”Kayaking” niche could be titled “Kayaking In Australia – 5 Insane Kayaking Locations“.

-Every time you add a new article or post to your website, remember to tick a relevant category box before publishing your post …
+Every time you add a new article or post, remember to select the most relevant category box before publishing the post …